-A conventional travel trailer must always be a compromise.
+A conventional caravan must always be a compromise.
 This is because it is towed via hitch at some distance behind the tow vehicle’s rear wheels.
-If that vehicle sways clockwise, that hitch overhang causes (not just permits) the travel trailer to sway anti-clockwise.
-If the travel trailer sways clockwise, it causes the tow vehicle to sway anticlockwise. is essentially an unstable concept but safe within limits.
+If that vehicle sways clockwise, that hitch overhang causes (not just permits) the caravan to sway anti-clockwise.
+If the caravan sways clockwise, it causes the tow vehicle to sway anticlockwise. is essentially an unstable concept but safe within limits.

 What off-road really means is terrain that necessitates a serious 4WD – but many RV vendors may define it as anything lacking a centre white line.
 Compounding this, many RV vendors make claims about what can go where that are close to absurd.

-RV users free camp safely in Australia to avoid often crowded travel trailers, some 500 km apart.
+RV users free camp safely in Australia to avoid often crowded caravans, some 500 km apart.
 Many self-contained RVs need only a safe space overnight.
 This article shows how to free camp safely in Australia.